 Little Chute is a somewhat small village located in the state of Wisconsin.
 With a population of 11,564 people and two constituent neighborhoods, Little Chute is the 84th largest community in Wisconsin.

-Unlike some villages, Little Chute isn’t mainly white- or blue-collar occupations dominate the local economy, Little Chute is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Little Chute is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Little Chute is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Little Chute who work in office and administrative support (16.50%), sales jobs (10.94%), and management occupations (6.73%).

 The per capita income in Little Chute in 2010 was $29,047, which is lower middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $114,424 for a family of four.
 However, Little Chute contains both very wealthy and poor people as well.

 The people who call Little Chute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Chute residents report their race to be White, followed by Asian.
 Important ancestries of people in Little Chute include German, Dutch, Irish, Polish, and French.